YES. LET'S TALK ABOUT

 Black-on-Black Crime is Caused by Systemic Racial Discrimination Against Non-White People: Here's How it Works:

-Black on black crime is caused by black involvement in the illegal sale of drugs.
+A great deal of black on black crime is caused by black involvement in the illegal sale of drugs.
 First, let's be clear why blacks are involved in this illegal business.
 Here's why.

 The minimum wage dead-end menial jobs that are the best jobs many black and Hispanic youths can hope to ever get--jobs that are viewed with great disrespect by all of society including by blacks and Hispanics--are hardly going to seem attractive to many non-whites compared to the allure of dealing drugs, which seems to offer not only much higher pay but also high prestige and a chance to rise up in the "business."
 Read here about the systemic racial discrimination that limits so many black and Hispanic people to these menial dead end jobs.